York Correctional Institution

 |Medical Fax:||(860) 451-3083|

-Cancellations: No afternoon or evening visits on Thursday, August 9.
+Cancellations: No morning visits on Thursday, August 9.
 2018.
-There will be morning visits on Thursday.
+There will be afternoon and evening visits on Thursday.

 Ongoing Cancellations: No social visits on Tuesdays, both day and evening visits are canceled until further notice except PC/RHU and professional visits only.

 See data available regarding Connecticut Department of Correction's supervised population.

 The York Correctional Institution is a high-security facility.
 It serves as the state's only institution for female offenders.
 It serves all superior courts in Connecticut and manages all pretrial and sentenced female offenders, whatever their security level.

 The programming units at the facility have an extensive array of positive interventions for the population, including the 80-bed intensive, inpatient drug treatment unit, the Marilyn Baker House.
 An Hospice program trains inmate volunteers to provide end of life care to fellow offenders.